Reduced sexual desire

 Stay active

-Staying as active as you're able to is vital for both good physical and mental health.
-Regular exercise can help reduce stress, low mood and fatigue.
-This doesn't have to mean following an exercise regime or taking up a sport, activities such as gardening or photography still get you out and about and can help you to feel better about yourself.
+Staying as active as you're able to is vital for both your physical and mental health.
+Regular exercise can help reduce stress, low mood, and fatigue.
+This doesn't have to mean following an exercise regime or taking up a sport.
+Activities such as gardening or photography still get you out and can help you feel better about yourself.

 Physical confidence

-Our physical confidence can be knocked by a variety of life events, such as childbirth, illness or the general ageing process.
-If your body image has changed because of your MS, it can take time to learn to be comfortable with your body again.
-Making the most of the things you love about yourself, whilst learning to embrace your imperfections can give your self-esteem a huge boost.
+Our physical confidence can be knocked by a variety of life events.
+Childbirth, illness, or the ageing process often alter how you feel about your body.
+If you’ve lost confidence because of your MS, it can take time to learn to be comfortable with your body again.
+Make the most of the things you love about yourself and learn to embrace your imperfections.
+This can give your self-esteem a huge boost.
 Remember you don't need to be perfect to be sexually attractive.

 Remember your strengths

-Although MS may have affected some of the things you can do, try to focus on the things you like about yourself and what you see as your strengths.
-You may find you have new strengths that have arisen from living with MS, such as resilience, adaptability or a sense of humour.
+Although MS may have affected what you can do, it can be helpful to focus on your strengths.
+You may even develop new strengths as a result of living with MS, such as resilience or adaptability.

 Sexually this is important too.
 It's not always what you do, but how you do it.
-If certain activities or positions are difficult or no longer pleasurable, explore what does work for you and concentrate on that.
-Don't forget your partner's needs - what do they like and how might you achieve this together?
+Are certain activities or positions difficult or no longer pleasurable?
+Then explore what does work for you and concentrate on that.
+Don't forget your partner's needs.
+What do they like and how might you achieve this together?

 It's not all about orgasm

-Remember that sex can still be very enjoyable without having an orgasm.
+Remember sex can still be enjoyable without having an orgasm.
 Expressing love and affection, being intimate and feeling aroused are just as pleasurable.
-Try to enjoy the process, exploring sensuality and touch, without being distracted by the need to reach climax.
+Try to enjoy the process.
+Explore sensuality and touch, without being distracted by the need to reach climax.

 Find out more